-Many practices concentrate on the mechanical, cosmetic or functional aspects of dentistry (and these of course are vitally important) but we also believe that the dentistry we provide must take account of the whole of the patient’s biological system.
+Many practices concentrate on the mechanical, cosmetic or functional aspects of dentistry (and these, of course, are vitally important) but we also believe that the dentistry we provide must take account of the whole of the patient’s biological system.

-We marry the conventional with the alternative to achieve an holistic/biological approach to dental healthcare.
-We believe that dental health can be influenced some health issues that may appear to be unrelated to the mouth and conversely that dental treatment can have an impact on body systems remote from the mouth.
+We marry the conventional with the alternative to achieve a holistic/biological approach to dental healthcare.
+We believe that dental health can be influenced by some health issues that may appear to be unrelated to the mouth and conversely that dental treatment can have an impact on body systems remote from the mouth.

 Take for example periodontal disease which is now known to be linked to heart disease and strokes, diabetes, and perinatal complications.
-Also, head aches, migraine and neck ache may be related to the way our teeth bite together.we also believe that there are energetic links between the teeth and the rest of the body through acupuncture meridians.
+Also, headaches, migraine and neck ache may be related to the way our teeth bite together.we also believe that there are energetic links between the teeth and the rest of the body through acupuncture meridians.

 Many metals are used in the practice of dentistry: mercury, nickel, beryllium, cadmium to name some.
 Patients can become immunologically sensitive to these and other commonly used dental restorative materials.
 Our current white restorative material of choice is Admira Fusion www.voco.com.
 We are mercury free/mercury safe because we have concerns about the potential toxicity of mercury containing fillings for susceptible patients.
 (See our mercury removal article.)
 We can arrange testing and advise you on suitable material for your case see www.melisa.org for more information.